FlexiSpot Theodore Standing Desk Review

 Electric Lifting Base

-Flexispot is the American retail brand for Chinese OEM manufacturer Loctek, a prominent commodity produce of electric standing desk lifting bases.
+Flexispot is the American retail brand for Chinese OEM manufacturer Loctek, a prominent commodity producer of electric standing desk lifting bases.
 As you would expect for this price range, the FlexiSpot Theodore’s Loctek base leaves something to be desired.

 It’s a single motor design and not very quiet.
 It has a weight capacity of only 99 lbs and moves up and down at a relatively slovenly 1.2 inches per second.
 We loaded it to 115 lbs in our lab testing and it had the same transit speed so that’s good, but weight ratings are a really important consideration with any standing desk.